TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-generalguidanceadvisory.md

 # General Guidance or Advisory

-"Most users are able to resolve their issues by following the below general guidance & advisory"
+Most users are able to resolve their issues by following the below general guidance & advisory.

 ## **Recommended Documents**